kuerbis/Term-Choose-p6/README.md

 ### lf

-If *prompt* lines are folded, the option *lf* allows one to insert spaces at beginning of the folded lines.
+If *prompt* and *info* lines are folded, the option *lf* allows one to insert spaces at beginning of the folded lines.

 The option *lf* expects a list with one or two elements:

-- the first element (`INITIAL_TAB`) sets the number of spaces inserted at beginning of paragraphs
+- the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

-- a second element (`SUBSEQUENT_TAB`) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs
+- a second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

 Allowed values for the two elements are: 0 or greater.